msavin/MeteorCandy-meteor-admin-dashboard-devtool/README.md

 # Meteor Candy
 ### The Fast, Secure and Scalable Admin Panel for Meteor.js

 Manage your production application with Meteor Candy, the admin panel made just for Meteor.
 With tight integrations into Meteor's core packages, such as `accounts` and `mongo`, this package is the ultimate way to add an admin panel to your application.
+You can cover just about any feature you'd need with the built-in:

 - Account Management
 - Data Reports